emhart/10-simple-rules-data-storage/manuscript/manuscript.md

-When data can be easily imported into familiar software, whether it be a scripting language, a spreadsheet, or any other computer program that can import these common files, data become easier to re-use.
-Computer source code, the human readable software code that uses data, provides metadata as well.
-This makes the analysis more transparent, such that all assumptions are implicitly stated.
+When data can be easily imported into familiar software, whether it be a scripting language, a spreadsheet, or any other computer program that can import these common files, data becomes easier to re-use.
+Computer source code, the human readable software that uses data, provides metadata as well.
+This makes analysis more transparent, since all assumptions about the structure of the data are implicitly stated in the source code.
 This also enables extraction of the analyses performed, their reproduction, and their modification.

 To take full advantage of data, it can be useful for it to be structured in a way that makes use, interpretation, and analysis easy.
 One such structure for data stores each variable is a column, each observation as a row, and each type of observational unit is a table (Fig. \ref{fig:tidy-data}).
-The tecnical term for this structure is 'Codd's 3rd normal form', but has been made more accessible as the concept of *tidy* data [@Wickham2014tidy].
+The technical term for this structure is 'Codd's 3rd normal form', but has been made more accessible as the concept of *tidy* data [@Wickham2014tidy].
 When data is organized in this way, the duplication of information is reduced and it is easier to subset or summarize the dataset to include the variables or observations of interest.

 Interoperability is facilitated when variable names are mapped to existing data standards.
 For instance, for biodiversity data, the [Darwin Core